 - Create the Document Migration project.
-Read the How do I set up a document migration project in MSPComplete? article for more information.
+Read the How do I create a new migration project?article for more information.

-- Click on Add and enter the email address of each Google Drive user for Source, and the corresponding document library name at the Destination that the Source documents will be migrated into.
-The name that needs to be entered under Destination in MigrationWiz will be the text that is at the end of the site URL.
-This may be different than the actual name that has been set for the Document Library.
-The examples below help explain this:
+- Click Add and enter the email address of each Google Drive user for Source, and the corresponding document library name at the Destination that the Source documents will be migrated into.

 - If the document library is named "Documents" and the URL is listed as "xxxxxx.sharepoint.com/Documents/", enter Documents as the document library name.

 - If your document library is named "Documents" but the URL says "xxxxxx.sharepoint.com/Shared Documents/", the name of the document library that needs to be entered is Shared Documents.

 - Set the Project Advanced Options.
 Read the What project Advanced Options are available? article for more information.